Good Morning Internet!

 4. A Mani/Pedi.
 This is also partially for that inner diva, who dreams the high life.
 But let’s face it this one can be for everybody- men included.
 I know you may think it’s girly and over-rated but being waited on and pampered for not a whole lotta money can really help you reset when life brings you down.

 5. A Maid.
 It doesn’t matter who you are- a parent, couple, single man with semi gross habits- you know that despite your best efforts, sometimes the house gets so dirty and so out of control that you want to leave and never return.
-Personally, i can find a good deep cleaning very soothing and relaxing.
-But sometimes it’s nice to leave your house a wreak and come back later to a spotless pad.
+Personally, I can find a good deep cleaning very soothing and relaxing.
+But sometimes it’s nice to leave your house a wreck and come back later to a spotless pad.
 I don’t know what it was about it, but a clean house can give you the oomph to jump back into everything else at full speed again.
+Then again, i live in a 5th wheel now so is it possible for me to get this?

 6. An Epic Dessert.
 This little number is straight from Dan himself because I couldn’t have said it any better.
 “When I say epic, I mean epic.
 And you can’t get this the same night as your steak.
 In fact, you shouldn’t do any of these on the same days you do the other things.
 The entire purpose of the list is to give you a mental break at least every five weeks.
 So don’t cheat.
 For the dessert, pick a really fancy restaurant.
 Go sit at the bar.
 Don’t order any other food at all.
 And then pick the best, most delicious looking dessert on the menu.
 It’ll probably cost you $10-$20.
 Who cares.
 You know that in real life you’re never going to order that kind of thing with your $10 Wednesday night special, so go do it all by itself on a night that you need a win.”